-You can visit our Library and use one of the PTRC Work Stations Monday - Friday 8am to 4pm.
+You can visit the PTRC Work Stations Monday - Friday 11am to 4pm.
 Proceed to the Library Circulation Desk.
 When you arrive, ask the Desk Assistant to point you to the Login Book.
-After you log in, you will be escorted to the PTRC work station.
-When at the work station, you can perform your patent search at the U.S. Patent Office Patent Search page or using the PUBWEST system unassisted.
-Note that you must be logged into PUBWEST by a Library Staff member.
+After you log in, you will be escorted to the PTRC representative.
+After orientation you can perform your patent search at the U.S. Patent Office Patent Search page.

 Pub EAST and PubWEST are the platforms offered only in the Public Search Facility and PTRCs.
 They are internal U.S. Patent and Trademark Office databases for use by USPTO patent examiners.
 These systems are generally for professional searchers, patent attorneys and agents.
-They are not user friendly as the web search option.
+They are not user friendly as are open web search options.
 If you choose to use them, please allow extra time to familairize yourself with the systems.
 Only a few patrons choose to attempt to use them.

-If you desire orientation to either the web search page, PubEast or PubWEST, Jon Cavicchi can asist you in person by appointment.
+To discuss how the PTRC might assist you, contact Professor Jon Cavicchi.
 Call 603-513-5139 or email his office.
 He is also avialable to assist you via phone and chat.

 Public Presentations on Patent Search & Application Process

-If your organization is organization is interested in having a guest speaker or demonstraton of USPTO resources, contact Jon Cavicchi.
+If your organization is organization is interested in having a guest speaker or demonstraton of USPTO resources, contact Professor Jon Cavicchi.

 Just Getting Started with Patents?